reinhardliess/express-portfolio/README.md

 ### Design Changes and Additions

 * Two language icons to switch between English and German at any time
-* Transition hover effects added to all icons/buttons
+* Transition hover effects added to all icons/buttons using Github and Twitter brand colors
 * Font changes to skills section (about page), technologies section (project pages) and error message to display text as monospace
 * FadeIn animation added to big blocks of text (using animate.css)
 * Change of background color for about/project pages